 1. Pattern Analysis –

 It is applying a label to multiple differing given input values to generate a “most likely” or “probabilistic” match of the individual inputs handled in a Bayesian way

-3. Experienced chess players after thousand’s of hours of practice begin to see the chess board different to others.
+3. Experienced chess players after thousand’s of hours of practice begin to see the chessboard different from others.
 They can spot probabilities and can hence work several moves ahead.
-They essentially recognise patterns.
+They essentially recognize patterns.
 This ‘intuition’ is nothing more than pattern recognition.

 4. Pattern analysis is a fast process and can be subject to errors.
 It is part of the System 1 thinking described by Kahnemann.

 5. System 1 thinking is used frequently in diagnosis and clinical reasoning.
 A set of criteria may look like depression (when in fact it may not be) because system 1 represents categories by prototypes or typical exemplars.